 Sea Isle City’s restaurants offer a variety in both menu and ambience selections.
 Being a family-friendly place means that there are options for families who wish to dine out without having to worry about little ones getting bored or bothering others, but there are also sophisticated establishments more suitable for a quiet night out.
 Singletons to seniors – and everyone in between – are certain to find something to satisfy their hunger.
-Here are the most sought-after dining experiences at the beach and our favorites for each category.
+Here are the most sought-after dining experiences down the shore and our favorites for each category, including the best kid-friendly restaurants, coffee shop, ice cream and more.
 Bon Appetit!

 Red, White and Brew (3602 Landis Avenue) Red White and Brew is a wonderful place to meet up with friends or family for great coffee or breakfast.
 Owners walk around filling drinks and chatting with their loyal customers.
 Sandwiches are also made fresh daily for those who wish to grab a lunch to go.
 Open daily 7 am – 1:30 pm.

 Mary Anne Pastry Shop (108 44th Street) Mary Anne’s has been in the bakery business for almost 70 years, and have definitely perfected the art of baking like no other small town bakery.
 The business has been in the family for three generations and the tiny store is family-operated as well.
 They offer a variety of donuts, buns, cakes, and pastries baked fresh each day, from scratch and an original recipe.
 Open daily 7 am – 5 pm; 1 pm Sundays.